ranger-eng/droneMRI/README.md

 The distance sensor node is dependant on pyserial.
 Install using
 pip3 install pyserial

+The services for this project are written in Rust.
+Please follow the steps below to install Rust on the machine: curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh rustup update

 ros noetic needs to be installed on your machine
 http://wiki.ros.org/noetic/Installation